GENI-NSF/geni-tools/README-stitching.txt

 === Stitching Computation Service ===

-For stitching, the request RSpec must specify the exact switches and ports to use to connect each aggregate.
+For stitching, the request RSpec must specify the exact switches and ports to use to connect each aggregate, specifying a full path between the aggregates.
 However, experimenters do not need to do this themselves.
 Instead, there is a Stitching Computation Service (SCS) which will fill in these details, including any transit networks at which you need a reservation (like ION).
 For details on